Skip to content

 4. Fill in your credentials on the Redshift setup page in Heap

-If you have been granted access to Heap Connect and you do not see the setup page, please reach out to support@heap.io.
+If you have been granted access to Heap Connect and you do not see the setup page, please reach out via the Get support page.
 You need to know the following information about your Redshift cluster.
 This information is available on the Redshift configuration page:

 You can learn more about how the data will be structured upon sync by viewing our docs on data syncing.